 Any comments should be passed to Karen Karanicholas by 9 May 2018.

 - Baltic Exchange Non Publishing Dates – May

-Due to UK public holidays, the Baltic Exchange will not be publishing its Dry, Tanker (including LPG), Sale & Purchase or Demolition Assessments on both 7 May and 28 May 2018.
+Due to UK public holidays, the Baltic Exchange will not be publishing its Dry, Tanker (including LPG), Sale & Purchase or Demolition Assessments on Monday, 28 May 2018.

-There will also be no publication of FFA volumes, Dry Option Volume Estimates or Baltic Forward Assessment curves (dry & wet) on these two Mondays.
+There will also be no publication of FFA volumes, Dry Option Volume Estimates or Baltic Forward Assessment curves (dry & wet).

-All indices including Sale & Purchase Assessments, Demolition Assessments, FFA volumes and estimates and BFA curves will be published on Tuesday, 8 May and 29 May 2018 respectively.
+All indices including Sale & Purchase Assessments, Demolition Assessments, FFA volumes and estimates and BFA curves will be published on Tuesday, 29 May 2018.